-6309 Restrictions on Restricted Permit Holders (10.10.91)
+6309 Restrictions on Restricted Permit Holders

-- a) A restricted permit holder is subject to the provisions of article 6308 a). - b) In respect to his marker maker and personal accounts, a restricted permit holder is not permitted to have more than one clearing firm for each category of listed products.
+- a) A restricted permit holder is subject to the provisions of article 6308 a). - ab) In respect to his marker maker and personal accounts, a restricted permit holder is not permitted to have more than one clearing firm for each category of listed products.

-c) No restricted permit holder shall maintain, in his own name or in any other name, an account over which he has, directly or indirectly, trading authority or control with any member unless he has the written consent of the clearing firm which clears his accounts.
+be) No restricted permit holder shall maintain, in his own name or in any other name, an account over which he has, directly or indirectly, trading authority or control with any member unless he has the written consent of the clearing firm which clears his accounts.